 It can be disheartening for a woman wanting to breastfeed to discover that they suffer from a low milk supply.
 Before throwing in the towel, understand that it’s normal and common for your supply to be low in the first few days or so of giving birth.
 Low milk supply can also be due to not breastfeeding or pumping regularly.
 The more you feed, the more supply you should get.

 However, not all hope is lost if your supply continues to be low after regularly breastfeeding or pumping.
 There are ways a breastfeeding mother can boost their milk supply.
-For example, there are special teas, lactation cookies, and other readily available products on the market.
-In addition, there are recipes online that you can give a try to increase your supply potentially.
+For example, you can try special kinds of breast pumps like Medela or Spectra, offered by Byram Healthcare, which enable you to keep your supply up.
+Also, there are special teas, lactation cookies, and other readily available products on the market.
+In addition, there are recipes online that you can try to potentially increase your supply.

 3. Supplement with Formula When You Need to